ruiramos/microfrontends/react/README.md

 to be mounted at different routes.

-Install all the dependencies with:
+Install all the dependencies with: (it will take a while)

 ```
 npm run install:all
 ```

-The run the 3 apps with:
+Then run the 3 apps with:

 ```
 npm start